clojournal/clojournal/README.md

 # eledger [![CircleCI](https://circleci.com/gh/pepijn/eledger.svg?style=svg&circle-token=27f5ba848e50cda482c8b46f5a6835ff571ba9f3)](https://circleci.com/gh/pepijn/eledger)

-Ledger CLI wrapper that supports EDN input and output
+Ledger CLI wrapper that supports EDN input and output.
+Useful for those who want to benefit from both Ledger's power and EDN's flexibility.
+This library enables you to interact with ledger using EDN collections as input and output–--no need to format journal files and parse CSV.

 ## Installation